nichollsh/AGNI/docs/src/index.md

 primary purpose is to simulate the evolving atmospheres of magma ocean planets, while ensuring that radiative-convective equilibrium is sufficiently maintained.

-The model itself is currently proprietary.
-It will be made available under the BSD 3-Clause Clear License once published in a journal.

 Follow [Getting started](@ref) for information on installing the code and obtaining results.